ethanluoyc/ethanluoyc.github.io/_posts/2015-12-03-low_poly_rendering.md

 ![Maybe it will look great just by having fewer vertices?](https://farm6.staticflickr.com/5742/21973225448_98b8319ff8_b.jpg)

 This figure looks better than the aforementioned two figures.
 Why?
-For simple reason that it uses fewer veritices.
-This has promted me to think that whether our defined number of vertices is appropriate.
+For simple reason that it uses fewer vertices.
+This has prompted me to think that whether our defined number of vertices is appropriate.
 Some of the vertices we randomly choose may live in close proximity and may as well be merged into a single vertex.
 This is the motivation behind my using K-means to cluster the selected points into fewer number of vertices.

 One arises when we want to do this: Fewer vertices but how many is considered "fewer"?